niklaskks/api-docs/source/index.md

 In the example you have to exchange `{CP_ID}` with a valid content project id.

 <aside class="warning">
 In the event of deleting a content project ALL objects and generated content is also deleted!
-The API does not ask for conformation, but immidately executes the request!
+The API does not ask for conformation, but immediately executes the request!
 </aside>

 # Actions which affect multiple content projects